infinum/eightshift-docs/website/forms/php/global-variables/geolocation.md

 ### ES_GEOLOCATION_IP

-This variable will force geolocation to always return this IP address.
-This is useful for testing.
+Forces the geolocation system to use the provided IP address.
+Can be useful for testing.

 ```php
 define('ES_GEOLOCATION_IP', '<xxx.xxx.xxx.xxx>');